A Partially Pooled NSUM Model: Detailed estimation of CSEM trafficking prevalence in Philippine municipalities: Discussion

 We chose not to model transmission bias as in typical NSUM studies due to the difficulty of estimating it from just ARD data.
 Transmission is typically modelled as a multiplier, $\tau_k$, to the prevalence of each hidden group.
 In our model this would result in an identifiability problem since the value of the likelihood would not be distinguishable between groups that are for example 10\% of the population with 50\% being visible in networks and reported and groups that are 50\% of the population but with 10\% reported.

 The Game of Contacts \citep{Salganik_2011} was proposed as a way to estimate transmission thus placing it outside the scope of parametric modelling however is requires some of the respondents in the survey to be part of the hidden groups which is difficult for studies of groups where crime is a factor.
 For \cite{Maltiel_2015}, when trying to model transmission the lack of an informative prior lead to large uncertainty in the estimates of prevalence.
-As we did not have contact with the hidden groups outside of discussions with survivor consultants, the effect of this bias may be best represented by a multiplier to the results of our study.
+As we did not have contact with the hidden groups outside of discussions with survivor consultants, the effect of this bias may be best represented by a multiplier to the results of our study as recommended in a review of using NSUM specifically to estimate trafficking by \citet{Shelton_2015}.

-One limitation of our model is that it does not include respondent bias, which has been included in other NSUM model \citep[see, for example,][]{Laga_2023}.
+One limitation of our model is that it does not include respondent bias, which has been included in other NSUM models \citep[see, for example,][]{Teo_2019}, or \citet{Maltiel_2015}.
 We only include the degree of each respondent.
 Introducing a respondent bias term would allow for heterogeneity within social networks within each municipality.
 However, given that we are already modelling a heterogeneous structure within the Philippines, further work would be required to introduce municipality level heterogeneity.
 As the size of the groups in each municipality differ, the bias would need to scale according to these sizes, which current methods do not currently allow.

 Further work could consider spatial correlation models, for example by placing a joint prior distribution on the municipality level group size parameters.
 This may further reduce the sample size required for accurate estimates.
 Additionally, it may be fruitful to generalise the model to produce national and municipality level estimates simultaneously.
 There is also considerable potential in analysing the data from the Philippines further; this includes in understanding and quantifying the drivers of trafficking and producing counterfactual analysis to further determine interventions.